OREGON TRAIL CHAPTER

 |Past President Kevin Stich||Beaverton Police Department (Retired)||(503) 526-2567

 regarding the Oregon Trail Chapter,

 the best source is the chapter newsletter.
 For a copy of the

 recent chapter newsletter (1st Quarter 2013 posted 03/08/13), please click

 here (321 kb).

 Click here for the 2019 application form for the Oregon Trail Chapter (92 kb).

 For information regarding the meetings, please contact any of the chapter board members.

-I have attached a membership application for those who have not yet had the opportunity to join or renew.
+I have attached a membership application for those who have not yet had the opportunity to join or renew for 2019.
 It’s just $15 per year!
-Bring a coworker, meet some colleagues, and enjoy a great lunch!
+Bring a coworker and meet some colleagues!